largest horse breed

 Which horse is the biggest horse breed in the world?

 The Shire horse is regarded as the biggest horse breed in the world.
-These incredible giants can grow to over 18 hands or 182 cm at the shoulder.
+These incredible giants can grow to as large as 21.25 hands.

 What is the biggest horse ever recorded?